 If your loved one’s health allows it, taking them out for meals, walks, or other activities is always a great idea.
 These outings give them a chance to get out in the world, and spend time with friends and family, and are one of the best things you can do for your loved one to make living in a care home easier.

-When helping a friend or family member transition into nursing care, there is inevitably some tension and difficulty, but by following the above advice, the move can be made as painless as possible for both parties.
-Above all, remember to be kind to yourself and to your loved one, understanding that it is not easier for either of you.
+When helping a friend or family member transition into nursing care or aged care, there is often a range of emotions, felt both by the resident and by the carers.
+By following the above advice, the move can be made as painless as possible for both parties.
+Above all, remember to be kind to yourself and to your loved one, and understand that it is not easy for either of you.